dvulanov/ckanext-knowledgehub/docs/installation-guide.md

 ```

 ### 3.2 Setup PostgreSQL Database
+(This section gave me a bit of issues)

 First go back and login with the sudoer user - we're going to need to run commands and super user.